niemasd/TreeCluster/README.md

 usage: ClusterPickerII.py [-h] [-i INPUT] -t THRESHOLD [-s SUPPORT]
                           [-m METHOD]

-Expansion of ClusterPicker (Manon Ragonnet & Emma Hodcroft): * The algorithms implemented in ClusterPicker were at least quadratic in time complexity, so they have been implemented in linear time here * ClusterPicker requires clusters to correspond to entire clades.
-We have added algorithms that do not have this restriction (also linear-time)

 optional arguments:
   -h, --help            show this help message and exit -i INPUT, --input INPUT